 The Rev. Dr. Fred Craddock revolutionized the art of preaching.
 Learn more about Dr. Craddock.

-An activist and university professor, Rev. Dr. James Lawson was a leading theoretician and tactician of nonviolence within the American Civil Rights Movement.
-Learn more about Dr. Lawson.
+An activist and university professor, Rev. James Lawson was a leading theoretician and tactician of nonviolence within the American Civil Rights Movement.
+Learn more about Rev. Lawson.